 While the HP Elite Dragonfly is primarily aimed at business users, don't let that put you off.
 Its incredible design and gorgeous screen makes this the best laptop for anyone who can afford it.
 Battery life is excellent, the keyboard is a joy to type on, and it also has LTE connectivity.
 This lets you plug in a SIM card and access mobile internet wherever you are, without having to connect to slow (and potentially compromised) Wi-Fi hotspots.

-It's expensive, but if you can afford it, it's easily one of the best Thunderbolt laptops of 2020.
+It's expensive, but if you can afford it, it's easily one of the best Thunderbolt laptops available.

 Read the full review: HP Elite Dragonfly